spinakr/bankaccounts-cqrs-es-demo/README.md

 Simple application showcasing a CQRS + ES setup.

 ###TODO
+- Create simple web to add and display data
 - Setup unit and integation test for business app and "infrastructure"
-- Add concurrency checks to event store.
 - Add checks and exceptions to business logic